Bloodleaf

 How to Pinch

-Removing Flower Spikes
+Flower Spikes

 Save your pinched tips.
-They are perfect cuttings.
+Perfect cuttings.

 π± How to Propagate Bloodleaf